Anton•I'm an aspiring believer in "actions over words" maxim.

 That is why before starting Montaigne I decided to write down some core beliefs that I have about software and how it should be.
 My hope is to come back to this list in a year or few and see what was achieved and what was not.
 But I also to explore how my beliefs changed over that time.
 Life is a learning journey, after all.

-So in the spirit of openness and for the purpose of education and self-reflection later let’s write the list.
+So in the spirit of openness and for the purpose of education and self-reflection later here is my list.

 No lock in